Introduction to Subnetting

 C 192-223 192.0.0.0 223.0.0.0

-Since classes D and E are not available for network addressing, we cannot do subnetting in these classes.
+Since classes D and E are not available for network addressing, you cannot use these classes for subnetting.

 Why is Subnetting necessary?

 The major problem with default IP subnets is that they are not well-optimized.
 They provide more IP addresses than a network needs.
 For example, a class A subnet provides 16777216 IP addresses.
-Practically a network cannot have 16777216 devices in a single network.
-If we use this subnet to build a network, all the unused IP addresses will waste.
+In practice, a network cannot have 16777216 devices.
+If you use this subnet to build a network, you will waste all the unused IP addresses.

 Subnetting solves this problem.
-It allows us to create subnets of our requirements.
-For example, we can break a class A subnet into 65536 subnets having 256 IP addresses in each subnet.
+It allows you to create subnets according to your requirements.
+For example, you can break a class A subnet into 65536 subnets, each with 256 IP addresses.

 Key points:-